vyos/vyos-documentation/docs/vpn/openvpn.rst

 a popular option for remote access VPN, though it's also capable of site-to-site connections.

-The advantages of OpenVPN are:
+Advantages of OpenVPN are:

 * It uses a single TCP or UDP connection and does not rely on packet source addresses, so it will work even through a double NAT: perfect for public hotspots and such

 * It's easy to setup and offers very flexible split tunneling

 * There's a variety of client GUI frontends for any platform

-The disadvantages are:
+Disadvantages are:

 * It's slower than IPsec due to higher protocol overhead and the fact it runs in user mode while IPsec, on Linux, is in kernel mode

 * None of the operating systems have client software installed by default